Youtiao: Malaysia

 It is rendered in Malay language as cakoi, an alteration of the Minnan term, char kway.
 The name pathongko (see Thailand) is more common in the northern states of Kedah, Perlis and Penang, kayu khamak or kuduh in Terengganu, kocok in Pahang and Perak and cakuwe in Kelantan.
 Cakoi is usually sold in morning street markets or night markets and commonly eaten with coffee or soy milk for breakfast or at tea time.
+It is also often a side dish eaten together with the Bak Kut Teh, a signature local Chinese dish, by dipping small pieces of the youtiao into the flavourful broth of Bak Kut Teh.

 Myanmar

 The youtiao is a popular breakfast food in Myanmar, where it is called e kya kway.

-The youtiao is also a popular breakfast food in Myanmar (Burma) where it is called e kya kway (အီကြာကွေး [ì tʒà ku̯éː]).
-It is usually eaten with steamed yellow beans (with salt and oil) or dipped into coffee or tea, or with condensed milk(နို့ဆီ).
+The youtiao is also a popular breakfast food in Myanmar, where it is called e kya kway (အီကြာကွေး [ì tʒà ku̯éː]).
+It is usually eaten with steamed yellow beans (with salt and oil) or dipped into coffee or tea, or with condensed milk (နို့ဆီ).
 E kya kway is also eaten with rice porridge, or cut into small rings and used as a condiment for mohinga.
 Tea culture is prevalent in Myanmar, and almost every shop will serve e kya kway for breakfast.

 Some shops stuff meat into the youtiao and deep fry it over again.
 It is called e kya kway asar thoot – stuffed e kya kway.